by K Marie Alto February 02, 2022 12 min read

 Dogs are our companions, our friends, our furry children.
-They're full of life and energy, they're rambunctious, playful, and a source of endless joy.
-They're also animals, and as animals, they can build up certain odors that make them a little less pleasant to be around.
+They're also animals, and as animals, they can build up certain odors that can turn certain family moments into less pleasant situations.

 Luckily, it's not terribly difficult to solve this problem.
 If you've been bothered by a smelly dog in the past, I have good news;😉 you can fight that odor and enjoy your furry friend's presence without a clothespin on your nose.